sbraende/dd_home_server/README.md

 Install:
 - In terminal type: `sudo pip3 install Adafruit_DHT`
-- Create a file called room_id.txt in the main project structure.
-Write the name of the room you are using the sensor/raspberry.
-- Create a file called openweather_apikey.txt in the main project structure.
-Write down your api key from openweather.
+- In the config_db.py.
+Fill in the userdata fields on top of the document.
+Feel free to harcode the openweather_apikey or create a file in the project structure called "openweather_apikey.txt" and type in your personal api-key.
+You can get the api-key by regintering on https://openweathermap.org.

 Run:
 - Start the program by running main.py